pdf-association/arlington-pdf-model/TestGrammar/README.md

 - "ISO_TS_32003": adds 256-bit AES-GCM support to PDF 2.0 by specifying additional values for some keys in Encryption dictionaries
     - note that because encryption results in all streams and strings being encrypted, PDF SDK support will vary
 - "ISO_TS_32004": adds `KDFSalt` to Encryption*.tsv, `AuthCode` to FileTrailer and XRefStream, and a new dictionary object in `AuthCode.tsv`
+- "ISO_19005_3": adds support for PDF/A-3 when Associated Files (keys `AF` and `AFRelationship`) were first added to PDF 1.7 - see [Issue #113](https://github.com/pdf-association/arlington-pdf-model/issues/113)
 - "OpenOffice": adds support for additional entries in the file trailer / XRefStream.
 See [Issue #111](https://github.com/pdf-association/arlington-pdf-model/issues/111).
+- "WTPDF": adds support for "[Well-Tagged PDF (WTPDF) Using Tagged PDF for Accessibility and Reuse in PDF 2.0](https://pdfa.org/wtpdf/)" when a new attribute owner `FENote` was added along with attribute `NoteType` - see [Issue #106](https://github.com/pdf-association/arlington-pdf-model/issues/106)
+- "C2PA": adds support for a new key value for `AFRelationship` - see [Issue #112](https://github.com/pdf-association/arlington-pdf-model/issues/112)
 - "Malforms": adds misspelled `SubType` key to `OptContentCreatorInfo` as an alternate spelling of `Subtype` and misspelled `Blackls1` for `BlackIs1` (lowercase L instead of uppercase i) in `FilterCCITTFaxDecode.tsv`
     - the existing row is simply duplicated with the key spelling then changed and the official "SinceVersion" PDF version replaced with the extension predicate: `fn:Extension(Malforms)`.
     - because Optional Content was only introduced in PDF 1.5, the `SubType` malform predicate also uses the `fn:Extension(Malforms,1.5)` predicate to further express this requirement for this misspelled key